Are you expecting a baby soon?

 https://www.britishpsychotherapyfoundation.org.uk/education/courses/infant-observation/

-I am interested in deepening my understanding of human development and appreciation for the parent-infant relationship, so that I can bring this into my therapeutic work with adults.
+I am interested in deepening my understanding of child development, so that I can bring this into my therapeutic work with adults.

 What is an infant observation?

-An infant observation is an experiential process, which unfolds over weekly 1-hour visits, which take place ideally up until the child's second birthday.
-The aim is to help the observer learn more about infant development and milestones through observation of a baby in a natural setting.
+An infant observation is an experiential process, which unfolds over weekly 1-hour visits, which take place up until the child's second birthday.
+The aim is to help the observer learn more about child development through observing the same baby in a natural setting over an extended period.

 Observations commence as early as possible and ideally no later than 4 weeks after birth.